 - Collect your company's financial information, including bank statements or, if applicable, externally verified annual reports and insurance certificates;

-- Collect your company's technical information, including current (or proposed) technical capabilities to provide domain name registration services, electronic backup of registration data from customers, security for all registration information, and continued domain name use for SLD holders in the event your company goes out of business or ceases to operate as an accredited registrar, and other current (or proposed) technical capabilities, as specified in the application;
+- Collect your company's technical information, including current (or proposed) technical capabilities to provide domain name registration services, electronic backup of registration data from customers, security for all registration information, and continued domain name use for domain name registrants in the event your company goes out of business or ceases to operate as an accredited registrar, and other current (or proposed) technical capabilities, as specified in the application;

 - Be prepared to submit the application fee of US $3500.00.

 All applications must be submitted in hard copy form.
 No e-mail applications will be accepted.
 A completed application includes the following materials: